dickensas/kotlin-gradle-templates/openal-mathgl-generate/README.md

-# kotlin-gradle-templates / opengl-mathgl
+# kotlin-gradle-templates / openal-mathgl-generate
-Quick start kotlin multiplatform OpenGL GLEW+FreeGlut+FreeType2 Basic Hello World! text drawing using GLSL
+Generate a math buffer using MathGL and play using OpenAL

 ## Usage
 The code is ready to execute